-The resident of the short-term rental must reside in the dwelling unit where the bedrooms are rented at least 9 months of each year.
+The resident of the short-term rental must occupy the dwelling unit for at least 270 days during each calendar year.
 There are no limitations to the number of nights the bedrooms may be used as short-term rentals.
-However, there is a maximum of 95 days (3 months) per year when the resident does not need to be present with the overnight guests.
 The maximum number of bedrooms rented is limited to two in all cases.
 A copy of an Oregon Driver’s License or Oregon Identification Card is required to confirm residency as part of the permit application.
 The accepted form of identification is not allowed to include a separate mailing address unless it is a P.O.
 Box or PMB address.

 Are you prepared to have the bedrooms you will be renting to overnight guests inspected by the City?

 Guest bedrooms of your accessory short-term rental may be inspected for compliance with Section 33.207.040.B.4.
 There are three components of the required inspection and the first is to ensure that the bedrooms meant for overnight guests met the building code requirements for a sleeping room at the time they were created.